 - 4 tablespoons fresh basil leaves

 - Roast the eggplants over open flames on the stovetop or on the grill until all sides are completely blackened, and the center begins to soften about 15-20 minutes.

 - Once cooled to room temperature, remove the charred skin and roughly chop the eggplants.
 Set aside.

 - In the meantime, saute the diced onions in olive oil in a large skillet over medium-low heat for 20 minutes until the onions are caramelized and golden.

-- Add the chopped eggplants and tomatoes, stir and cover and cook for 15-20 minutes over low heat.
+- Add the chopped eggplants and tomatoes, stir, cover, and cook for 15-20 minutes over low heat.